Ukraine’s rare earth minerals: Where are they and why does Trump want them as agreement looms?

 As a central point of peace negotiations, the US had been pushing for a deal that would grant it half of Ukraine’s revenues from critical minerals, oil, gas, and stakes in key infrastructure, such as ports, through a joint investment fund.

-While negotiations are yet to be finalised, the Financial Times has reported the preliminary agreement establishes a fund in which Ukraine would contribute 50 per cent of proceeds from the “future monetisation” of state-owned mineral resources such as oil and gas, to then be invested in Ukrainian projects.
+While negotiations are yet to be finalised, it has been reported the preliminary agreement establishes a fund in which Ukraine would contribute 50 per cent of proceeds from the “future monetisation” of state-owned mineral resources such as oil and gas, which would be invested in Ukrainian projects.

 Included in the deal was a US commitment to back Ukraine’s economic development into the future.
-Deputy prime minister Olha Stefanishyna told the FT: “The minerals agreement is only part of the picture.
-We have heard multiple times from the US administration that it’s part of a bigger picture.”
+Deputy prime minister Olha Stefanishyna told the Financial Times that the minerals agreement is just one part of the bigger picture.

 But the deal will not include the US security guarantees keenly sought after by Kyiv.

-The FT reported the US dropped Donald Trump’s demand for $500 billion in potential revenue from Ukrainian resources, a condition which was rejected out of hand by Ukrainian president Volodymyr Zelensky.
+The US reportedly dropped Donald Trump’s demand for $500 billion in potential revenue from Ukrainian resources, a condition which was rejected out of hand by Ukrainian president Volodymyr Zelensky.

 On Sunday, Mr Zelensky pushed back against the Trump administration’s demands for billions in Ukrainian natural resources as part of the minerals deal.
 “I am not signing something that 10 generations of Ukrainians will have to repay,” Mr Zelensky had said, indicating that negotiations would continue.